Richard P. Kane

 The mid-1990s saw a surge in retail development in the Meadowlands district.
 As more people moved to the area, residential and commercial structures were built to accommodate an expanding population.
 In 1996, the Mills Corporation proposed to develop 206 acres of the Empire Tract into Meadowlands Mills, a commercial development consisting of a mall, hotel, and office space.
 The remaining 381 acres were to be turned into a storm-water retention basin.
 As news of this possible development became known, concerned individuals, from government officials to private citizens, voiced their disapproval by testifying at public hearings, signing petitions, and writing letters of protest.
 Solidifying this opposition, Acting Governor Donald DiFrancesco stated in 2001 that the Meadowlands would not be seen as undeveloped real estate.
 Instead, the region’s remaining open spaces would be regarded as highly valuable natural resources deserving of preservation.
 Mills Corporation, unable to build Meadowlands Mills, sought to redevelop the area surrounding the Continental Airlines Arena.
 As part of their proposal and wetlands mitigation deal, Mills Corporation offered the former Empire Tract to the state to be preserved in perpetuity.
 On March 25, 2005, the Meadowlands Conservation Trust took full title and ownership of the 587-acre tract.

 Meadowlands Conservation Trust decided that since the land was permanently protected, its name should reflect that preservation and not the name of a development company.
 The Empire Tract was officially renamed the Richard P. Kane Natural Area at a ceremony held during the Meadowlands Festival of Birding on September 17, 2005.
 Mr. Kane, former Vice President of Conservation and Stewardship for the New Jersey Audubon Society, is a well-noted figure in the Meadowlands region and has worked tirelessly to conserve its resources.
 For over thirty years, he studied the interaction of New Jersey’s avian species with their environments.
 A survey of breeding wildlife in Meadowlands marshlands during the 1970s led to increased knowledge of wetland functions and the significance of open space for wildlife habitat.
 According to Mr. Kane, “Without open space, our life is diminished.
 We will never be exempt from the ecological/biological benefits of open space!”
-It is because of his great efforts in showcasing the importance of conservation that the creation of an urban national wildlife refuge within the Meadowlands will someday become a reality.
-Meadowlands Conservation Trust is proud to be able to rename the crown jewel of the Meadowlands after such an influential and inspirational man.
+Meadowlands Conservation Trust is proud to be able to name the crown jewel of the Meadowlands after such an influential and inspirational man.